raoulDoc/WiggleIndexer/README.md

 $ javac -cp build/libs/WiggleIndexer.jar:"build/libs/*" -Xplugin:WiggleIndexerPlugin samples/Test.java
 ```

-By default the generated database is located under `./neo4j/data/wiggle.db`
+Generated jar is available at `./WiggleIndexer/build/libs`

+By default the generated database is located under `./neo4j/data/wiggle.db`.
 You can then select the full path using the Neo4j frontend to access the database.

 EXAMPLE QUERIES
 ---------------